rfordyce/ttt_2022/README.md

 - compare
 - select best match (beware empty may be troublesome to detect)

-Exact template matching (and especially note non-detection)
+Exact template matching with hand-drawn elements (the picture and the templates are _not_ the same, but they were captured from it at a close distance and perspective) .. alas, also note non-detection
 ![exact_template_matching.png](/_img/exact_template_matching.png)

 ### Arm Drawing

 Arm has some deep pains, largely around it being much too cheap
-- lack of encoders means the position is mostly a guess (perhaps fixed by 9-DOF)
+- lack of encoders means the position is mostly a guess (it should be possible to fix this with 9-DOF)
-- fairly spectacular joint slop
+- fairly spectacular joint slop (hopefully fixed by a good control loop on 9-DOF)

 [![IMAGE ALT TEXT](http://img.youtube.com/vi/Q2_ObO06iwE/0.jpg)](http://www.youtube.com/watch?v=Q2_ObO06iwE "Video Title")